valbuenahector/f5-agility-labs-nginx/docs/class5/module1/lab1/lab1.rst

 9. Each instance of this lab runs in a virtual environment.
 Since new VMs are deployed for each instance, the operating system identifiers change, so each NGINX Plus instance is treated as a new instance.
 Thus, you may see previous instances listed. **Delete only the Offline instances by clicking the three dot icon under the Actions column and selecting Delete**, as shown in the image below.

 .. warning:: Do not delete the active instance at the top of the list!
+If the OFFLINE instance is not in teh list, then skip this step and go to step 10.

 .. image:: images/nim_instances_delete_offline.png